 4. Finite Godism

-This belief system seeks to explain why there is evil and suffering in the world.
-Rabbi Kushner’s bestselling book When Bad Things Happen To Good People is a popular treatment of this view.
+This belief system seeks to explain how a “god” can exist with evil and suffering.
+Rabbi Kushner’s book When Bad Things Happen To Good People is a popular treatment of this view.

-Pantheism contends that everything is God, from inanimate objects to humans and everything in between, is God.
+Pantheism contends that everything is God, from inanimate objects to humans.
 God is the universe or All, and the universe is God.

 God is three distinct persons: Father, Son (Jesus), and Holy Spirit.
 And these three persons all share the same divine nature.

+VII.
 Can’t They All Be True?